macCesar/purgeTSS/README.md

   }
 };
 ```
-By default, `purgetss` will look for an optional `./purgetss/config.js` where you can define any customizations.

-Every section of the config file is optional, so you only have to specify what you'd like to change.
+Every section of the config file is optional, so you only have to specify whatever you'd like to customize.
 Any missing sections will fall back to the default configuration.

 You can customize the following keys:

 - colors